ShrimpSwap/shrimp-documentation/tokenomics/shrimp.md

 **Tokenomics**

 - **MAX Supply** - There will be a max of 21M SHRIMP tokens.
 - **IDO distribution** - 2.1M SHRIMP allocated for the IDO.
 1.05M sold to IDO participants, 1.05M added as liquidity.
+Non sold tokens will be burned.
 - **Distribution** - 18,9M SHRIMP to farmers during 60 days
 - **Reward per block** - 21.875 SHRIMP at blockStart, decreases every block during 60 days ([read more](deflationary-token.md))
 - **Farming Fees**